 When listing your item, start by describing what you’re selling.
 You can add photos, select the brand and physical details about the item, choose whether to use the auction or fixed price format, and set a price.

-Finally select which shipping options will be available to the buyer, a return policy, and how you want to get paid.
+Finally, select which shipping options will be available to the buyer, a return policy, and how you want to receive payment.

 When filling in the specifics about your item, you’ll find that some fields are required and some are not, depending on which category you’re selling in.

-Item specifics may include brand, size, type, color, style, or other relevant info about the item you're selling.
+Item specifics may include brand, size, type, color, style, or other relevant information about the item you’re selling.

 We strongly recommend providing as many of these specifics as you can to ensure that your item gets maximum visibility on both eBay and external sites such as Google Shopping.